Jean Charles Léonard de Sismondi: French history

+Legacy

 Historiographical position and political stance

 He was a historian whose economic ideas passed through different phases.
 The acceptance of free trade principles in De la richesse commerciale was abandoned in favour of a critical posture towards free trade and industrialisation.
 Nouveaux principes d'économie politique attacked wealth accumulation both as an end in itself, and for its detrimental effect on the poor.
 He indicated contradictions of capitalism.
-He criticized the harsh conditions endured by the workers from the standpoint of a liberal republican.
+He criticized the harsh conditions endured by the workers from the standpoint of a liberal republican.Sismondi is also regarded as an important early critic of economic inequality and social instability created by unchecked markets.
+He argued that national wealth should be measured by improvements in human welfare rather than production alone, because rising output could still leave workers in poverty or insecurity.
+He warned that industrial competition could create unemployment, overproduction, and unequal distribution of income when economic activity was left without restraint.
+Later historians of economic thought have described these arguments as an early foundation for welfare economics and broader critiques of capitalism, especially because Sismondi emphasized that economies should serve people rather than treat labor only as a cost of production.
 He was also a passionate opponent of slavery.
 Adolphe Blanqui said of him: "No writer has shown a sympathy more notable and more touching for the working classes."
-Jean-Baptiste Say referred to Sismondi as "that enlightened author, ingenious, eloquent and selfless."
+Jean-Baptiste Say referred to Sismondi as "that enlightened author, ingenious, eloquent and selfless".

-His critique was noticed by Malthus, David Ricardo and J. S. Mill, who called his writing "sprightly, and frequently eloquent."
+His critique was noticed by Malthus, David Ricardo and J. S. Mill, who called his writing "sprightly, and frequently eloquent".
 While a young man at Edinburgh, Thomas Carlyle translated Sismondi's article on "Political Economy" for David Brewster's Edinburgh Encyclopædia.
 Sismondi subsequently influenced Carlyle's conception of the Dismal Science.
 Sismondi's Italian histories were read and esteemed by Lord Byron, Percy Bysshe Shelley, and Stendhal.